People usually receive a diagnosis of ADHD in childhood, but sometimes a doctor does not diagnose it until adulthood.

 ADHD affects a person's ability to pay attention and can result in hyperactivity and impulsive actions.
 It may be hard for the person to focus at work or in school.
 This can lead to additional complications, such as underachievement, relationship difficulties, and social ostracism.

-Depression is a common yet serious mood disorder.
-It affects a person's feeling, thinking, and actions.
+Depression is a common yet serious mood disorder that affects a person's feeling, thinking, and actions.
 It can cause strong feelings of sadness, loneliness, and a lack of interest in life activities.

-Depression and ADHD do have some common symptoms but for different reasons.
+Depression and ADHD can have some common symptoms but for different reasons.
 Both can involve difficulty concentrating or a loss of motivation.

-A person with ADHD may lose motivation because they think their efforts will not be noticed or make a difference.
-A person with depression may not complete their work because they feel there is no purpose.
+A person with ADHD who has inattentive symptoms may seem to lack motivation, as they find it hard to focus and pay attention to details.
+A person with depression may not complete a task because they feel there is no purpose.